n1motv/secure_password_manager/README.md

-# SecurePythonPasswordManager
+# Secure_Password_Manager

 ## Description
-SecurePythonPasswordManager is a secure password manager implemented in Python.
+Secure_Password_Manager is a secure password manager implemented in Python.
 It provides functionality for generating and storing passwords encrypted with a master password.
 Users can manage their passwords securely using this tool.

 ## Requirements
 - Python 3.x